-Plan Category Number of Shares of Common Stock to be Issued upon Exercise of Outstanding Options Weighted-Average Exercise Price of Outstanding Options Number of Shares of Common Stock Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Shares Reflected in the First Column)
+Plan Category Exercise of Exercise I-Average Price of ng Options Number of Shares of Common Stock Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Shares Reflected in the First Column)

-Equity Compensation Plans as disclosed in
+Equity Compensation Plans as disclosed in Form

-Form 10-K 27,298,907 \$ 48 20,175,452
+10-K 27,298,907 \$ 48 20,175,452

 Additional performance shares 3,430,518

 Equity Compensation Plans Approved by

 Stockholders 30,729,425(1) \$ 48(2) 20,175,452(3)

 Equity Compensation Plan Not Approved by

 Stockholders N/A N/A N/A

 Total 30,729,425 \$ 48 20,175,452

-Includes shares attributable to dividends paid during the year.

-(1) Of these shares, 170,094 were subject to options then outstanding under the 1995 Directors Plan, 17,721,986 were subject to options then outstanding under the 2001 LTISP, and 1,995,861 were subject to options then outstanding under the 1993 LTISP Plan.
+- Includes shares attributable to dividends paid during the year. - (1) Of these shares, 170,094 were subject to options then outstanding under the 1995 Directors Plan, 17,721,986 were subject to options then outstanding under the 2001 LTISP, and 1,995,861 were subject to options then outstanding under the 1993 LTISP Plan.
 In addition, this number includes 7,364,227 shares that were subject to outstanding awards granted under the 2001 LTISP and 46,739 shares that were subject to outstanding stock units credited under the 1993 Directors Plan.
-Additional performance shares of 3,430,518 reflect the number of shares deliverable under payment of outstanding restricted performance stock rights, assuming maximum performance criteria have been achieved.

-(2) This number reflects the weighted-average exercise price of outstanding options and has been calculated exclusive of outstanding restricted performance stock right and restricted stock right awards, and exclusive of stock units credited under the 1993 Directors Plan.

-(3) Of the aggregate number of shares that remained available for future issuance, 45,925 were available under the 1993 Directors Plan, 318,000 were available under the 1995 Directors Plan, and 19,811,527 were available under the 2001 LTISP.
+Additional performance shares of 3,430,518 reflect the number of shares deliverable under payment of outstanding restricted performance stock rights, assuming maximum performance criteria have been achieved. - (2) This number reflects the weighted-average exercise price of outstanding options and has been calculated exclusive of outstanding restricted performance stock right and restricted stock right awards, and exclusive of stock units credited under the 1993 Directors Plan. - 3) Of the aggregate number of shares that remained available for future issuance, 45,925 were available under the 1993 Directors Plan, 318,000 were available under the 1995 Directors Plan, and 19,811,527 were available under the 2001 LTISP.
 No new awards may be granted under the 1993 LTISP.